Chipton park reopened!

-Chipton Park (formerly Crimea Reserve) is being upgraded to maintain Council’s commitment to extend, connect and diversify our open space network to cater for increased demand.
+Chipton Park (formerly Crimea Reserve) has been upgraded to maintain Council’s commitment to extend, connect and diversify our open space network to cater for increased demand.
 It will provide and maintain vibrant outdoor play spaces that create opportunities for fun, adventure and learning for all.

 Three stages of community consultation were run in October 2017, March 2018, August 2018 and December 2018 to give the community the opportunity to provide ideas and feedback on the landscape upgrade.

 The key themes for improvement identified in the community engagements were:

 - Access to the reserve.

 - Making the most of the park and maximising green space.

 - Updating the playground.

 - Providing seating for different uses, locations and users.